Text: Numbers 18-21; Psalm 33

 And the Lord said to Moses and Aaron, “Because you did not believe in me, to uphold me as holy in the eyes of the people of Israel, therefore you shall not bring this assembly into the land that I have given them.
 (Numbers 20:12)

-The matter seems to me minor, Moses is just being human.
+To me, the matter seems minor.
+Moses is just being human.
 But the Lord sees it differently.
 Moses demeans the Lord by failing to acknowledge that it is the Lord who brings forth the water, and Moses also does not do as he is told.
 He strikes the rock while the Lord had told him to speak to the rock.
-Here is my take-away: Never underestimate our role to always, always, always give glory to God instead of ourselves…. and pay attention to the details.
+Here is my take-away: Never underestimate our role to always, always, always give glory to God instead of ourselves.
+And never underestimate that we must pay attention to the details.
 Do things His way.
 Finally, this story also brings a powerful reminder of the seriousness of serving the Lord in the role of leader.
 In that light, please pray for all those in leadership in the Body of Christ – that they may always honor Him, and serve with diligence and obedience.

 in Him, Mike